MULTIEMPLOYER EMPLOYEE BENEFIT PLANS

 Status of Collective Bargaining Agreements

-We have approximately 2,900 pilots who are employed under a collective bargaining agreement with the Independent Pilots Association ("IPA"), which becomes amendable on September 1, 2021.
-On February 10, 2020, the Company and the IPA reached a tentative agreement on a two-year contract extension.
-Upon ratification, the extension will go into effect on September 1, 2021 and become amendable September 1, 2023.
+We have approximately 2,800 pilots who are employed under a collective bargaining agreement with the Independent Pilots Association ("IPA"), which becomes amendable on September 1, 2021.

-We have approximately 1,500 airline mechanics who are covered by a collective bargaining agreement with Teamsters Local 2727 which becomes amendable November 1, 2023.
-In addition, approximately 3,300 of our auto and maintenance mechanics who are not employed under agreements with the Teamsters are employed under collective bargaining agreements with the International Association of Machinists and Aerospace Workers ("IAM").
-On May 2, 2019, the IAM ratified a new collective bargaining agreement which runs through July 31, 2024.
+Our airline mechanics are covered by a collective bargaining agreement with Teamsters Local 2727.
+On February 8, 2019, the airline mechanics who are covered by this agreement voted to ratify a new contract which will become amendable November 1, 2023.
+In addition, approximately 3,100 of our auto and maintenance mechanics who are not employed under agreements with the Teamsters are employed under collective bargaining agreements with the International Association of Machinists and Aerospace Workers (“IAM”) that will expire on July 31, 2019.

 Multiemployer Pension Plans

-The following table outlines our participation in multiemployer pension plans for the periods ended December 31, 2019, 2018 and 2017, and sets forth our calendar year contributions and accruals for each plan.
+The following table outlines our participation in multiemployer pension plans for the periods ended December 31, 2018, 2017 and 2016, and sets forth our calendar year contributions and accruals for each plan.
 The “EIN/Pension Plan Number” column provides the Employer Identification Number (“EIN”) and the three-digit plan number.
-The most recent Pension Protection Act zone status available in 2019 and 2018 relates to the plans’ two most recent fiscal year ends.
+The most recent Pension Protection Act zone status available in 2018 and 2017 relates to the plans’ two most recent fiscal year-ends.
 The zone status is based on information that we received from the plans’ administrators and is certified by each plan’s actuary.
-Plans certified in the red zone are generally less than 65% funded; plans certified in the orange zone are both less than 80% funded and have an accumulated funding deficiency, or are expected to have a deficiency in any of the next six plan years; plans certified in the yellow zone are less than 80% funded; and plans certified in the green zone are at least 80% funded.
+Plans certified in the red zone are generally less than 65% funded, plans certified in the orange zone are both less than 80% funded and have an accumulated funding deficiency or are expected to have a deficiency in any of the next six plan years, plans certified in the yellow zone are less than 80% funded, and plans certified in the green zone are at least 80% funded.
 The “FIP/RP Status Pending/Implemented” column indicates whether a financial improvement plan (“FIP”) for yellow/orange zone plans, or a rehabilitation plan (“RP”) for red zone plans, is either pending or has been implemented.
-As of December 31, 2019, all plans that have either a FIP or RP requirement have had the respective plan implemented.
+As of December 31, 2018, all plans that have either a FIP or RP requirement have had the respective plan implemented.

 Our collectively-bargained contributions satisfy the requirements of all implemented FIPs and RPs and do not currently require the payment of any surcharges.
 In addition, minimum contributions outside of the agreed upon contractual rates are not required.
-For the plans detailed in the following table, the expiration date of the associated collective bargaining agreements is July 31, 2023, with the exception of the Automotive Industries Pension Plan, the Automotive Machinists Pension Trust and the IAM National Pension Fund / National Pension Plan, which have a July 31, 2024 expiration date.
-For all plans detailed in the following table, we provided more than 5% of the total plan contributions from all employers for 2019, 2018 and 2017 (as disclosed in the annual filing with the Department of Labor for each respective plan).
+For the plans detailed in the following table, the expiration date of the associated collective bargaining agreements was July 31, 2018, with the exception of the Automotive Industries Pension Plan and the IAM National Pension Fund / National Pension Plan which both have a July 31, 2019 expiration date.
+For those plans covered by the collective bargaining agreement that expired on July 31, 2018, we have accrued a liability for the estimated contributions (which are included in the following table) under our new collective bargaining agreement that has been approved, but not yet implemented.
+For all plans detailed in the following table, we provided more than 5% of the total plan contributions from all employers for 2018, 2017 and 2016 (as disclosed in the annual filing with the Department of Labor for each respective plan).

 Certain plans have been aggregated in the “all other multiemployer pension plans” line in the following table, as the contributions to each of these individual plans are not material.